-The primary function of the Office of Admission and Records is to collect and maintain the appropriate data and records necessary to register students at Lamar State College-Orange.
-Application forms and transcripts from high schools and/or former colleges, as well as any questions regarding admittance to the college, should be addressed to this office.
+The Office of Admission and Records provides student access to accurate and timely information regarding application, registration, record maintenance, and academic policies.
+Application documents and transcripts from high schools and/or former colleges, as well as any questions regarding admittance to the college, should be addressed to this office.
 Questions regarding multi-campus enrollment, copies of current college credit, and requests for IDs are also handled by this office.